dheavy/mann/README.md

 the logger and notifiers to use.
 Use the `log` method to log/notify.

-Default were set to simplify configuration. i.e. File logging uses RotatingFileHandler with 'ab' write mode, max bytes size of 2000 and backup count of 100.
+Default were set to simplify configuration (_i.e. file logging uses RotatingFileHandler with 'ab' write mode, max bytes size of 2000 and backup count of 100_).

 - **console** - print in console if exists
 - **file**    - logs to file if exists